momofarm/inventory_demo/README.md

 # inventory_demo
-just a demo inventory system based on flask framework, not suitable for production
+just a demo inventory system based on flask framework and redis

+not suitable for production

+you can use at your own risk.